- 4 ears of corn in husks (could wrap husked corn in foil)

 Over the years; I’ve boiled a lot of corn.
 The results are normally pretty inconsistent.
 The best boiled corn is only boiled a few minutes and then removed.
 I’m easily distracted.
-Consequently, our corn came out overdone or underdone, a lot.
+Consequently, our corn often came out overdone or underdone, a lot.
 The boiling water turned yellowish.
 That told me the corn was losing nutritional ground in that pot of water.
 So I learned to eat corn raw!
-Not kidding; raw with no butter or salt, it worked for me., and Sherman!
+Not kidding; raw with no butter or salt, it works for me and Sherman.

 Baked Corn on the Cob Method:

-I picked up this baking trick about a month ago.
+I picked up this really cool baking trick about a month ago.
 Our corn came ripe and Kayti found this corn baking technique online.

-You get the Best flavor AND nutrients by being pretty lazy.
+The oven method gives you the Best flavor AND nutrients by being pretty lazy.
 So now I eat corn baked.
 It’s much better than raw or boiled!
 But I still don’t use butter or salt much.
-Just don’t need it with this intense, perfectly delicious corn!
-Unless you’re my husband.
+Just don’t need it with this intensely Flavorful, perfectly delicious corn!
+Unless you’re like my husband. 🙂

 Here is your printable recipe: